Zehlan1/react-project/README.md

-# Bare-bones React App
+# React App for School project

-This project is meant to be used as a learning opportunity
+Goal of this project is creating a social media page using react.